navidmdn/identity_embedding/README.md

 ## Getting data

 The data used in the paper is available at [link to data].
 Download the data and extract it to the `data` directory.
-There is the train and test dataset for both Twitter and Wikipedia datasets.

 ## Training models from scratch